 Target 1: We intend to continue lowering our absolute and relative thresholds for coal production and distribution and coal power generation to exclude investments in coal and coal-based power entirely from 2030.

-Target 2: To follow 100% or the largest possible proportion of our proxy voting advisor's recommendations concerning 'Say on Climate' proposals from 2025, provided administrative constraints such as regulatory requirements in the country concerned permit participating in eligible votes.
+of our proxy voting advisor's recommendations concerning 'Say on Climate' proposals from 2025, provided administrative constraints such as regulatory requirements in the country concerned permit participating in eligible votes.